lcasviana/CCI/README.md

-# CCI
+# Cracking the Coding Interview

-Cracking the Coding Interview (6th Edition) Gayle McDowell
+Solution using C++ of Cracking the Coding Interview 6th Edition by Gayle McDowell.